TERMS AND CONDITIONS for Online Courses and Awards

-These pages (together with the documents referred to on it) set out the terms and conditions under which we provide the online courses and programmes ("courses") listed on our web site, educatingforequality.co.uk ("the site").
+These pages (together with the documents referred to on it) set out the terms and conditions under which we provide the online courses, programmes ("courses") and awards listed on our web site, educatingforequality.co.uk ("the site").

-Please read these terms and conditions carefully before buying any courses from the site.
-You should understand that by buying any of our courses ("course purchase"), you agree to be bound by these terms and conditions.
+Please read these terms and conditions carefully before buying any courses or awards from the site.
+You should understand that by buying any of our courses or awards ("course purchase"), you agree to be bound by these terms and conditions.

 You should print a copy of these terms and conditions for future reference.